DroneBridge/RPiKernel/README.md

 # RPiKernel
 Sources of the current kernel used for the DroneBridge Raspberry Pi images &amp; its patch files.
-Since the current version of the https://github.com/aircrack-ng/rtl8812au driver is not compiling successfuly it is deactivated.
+Kernel source files contain the https://github.com/aircrack-ng/rtl8812au driver.
+It is experimental and not patched to output max power.
+Current branch is 5.20.x.
 You might want to update the files in the `/drivers/net/wireless/rtl8812au` folder

 ## Building (cross compile)